Employee Theft Guide for Small Business: What It Is & How to Prevent It

 Implement an Employee Policy Reporting System

-Because managers set their employees’ schedules, they’re the best ones to monitor whether an employee is stealing time.
+Because managers set their employees’ schedules, they’re the best ones to monitor whether an employee is stealing company time.
 Some managers are diligent, but others may be inattentive and sign off on time sheets without verifying their accuracy.

-All managers should receive training on how to review all time sheets before the employee gets paid.
+All managers should receive training on reviewing all time sheets before the employee gets paid.
 They may not catch everything, but a manager will be able to spot glaring errors that could be an example of employee time theft.

-Catching it before your team runs payroll gives you the chance to speak with the employee to gauge whether it was intentional or accidental and take appropriate action.
+Catching it before your team runs payroll allows you to speak with the employee to gauge whether it was intentional or accidental and take appropriate action.

 Consider the following scenario of what could happen if your managers are not properly trained in this area: